Block title

 Careful

 A performance and sound work, Careful explores a woman's daily balancing act.
-In a skirt and heels she navigates a 6 foot step ladder, precariously mounting and squeezing through it, placing her body in dangerous and quasi-pornographic positions.
-She is at once mother, bread winner, and handyman.
-Climbing a ladder to success or futility.
+In a skirt and heels she navigates a 6 foot step ladder, precariously mounting and squeezing through it, placing her body in dangerous and pseudo-pornographic positions.
+She is at once mother, bread winner, and handyman, climbing the ladder of success or futility.
 She is accompanied by a litany of warnings, a comprehensive list of the caution labels in her home.
-She reaches the last rung without using her hands, collapses over the top, and revives herself, balancing on her hips like she is flying, pressed down by gravity yet soaring within the domestic/public spheres in which she navigates her life, in the drag that accompanies her personae.
-She slides inside, putting herself into painful and awkward poses, holding each as long as her body can tolerate.
-She exits, dragging across the floor, agonizingly slow, her arms outstretched over-head, knuckles scraping the ground.
+Upon reaching the last rung without using her hands, she collapses over the top and revives herself, balancing on her hips like she is flying, pressed down by gravity yet soaring within the domestic/public spheres in which she navigates her life, in the drag that accompanies her personae.
+She slides inside, in painful and awkward poses, holding each as long as her body can tolerate.
+She exits slowly, dragging across the floor, her arms outstretched over-head, knuckles scraping the ground.
 The audience is in the round, close enough to feel endangered but ready to pounce in to catch her.

 • A Mild Hurt